Purposefully/MemoryGame/readMe.md

 ___

 ## Functionality
-Open loading the page, pairs of images have been randomly assigned to the gameboard and "covered" with question mark images.
+Upon loading the page, pairs of images have been randomly assigned to the gameboard and "covered" with question mark images.
 The user clicks on a square to reveal the hidden image.
 Once two squares have been selected, the game freezes for a couple seconds so the user can see both images.
 If the images match, they are replaced with a success image.
 If they do not match, they are covered with the question mark image again.

 Once all images have been correctly paired, the center squares display a success message.
 The user may click a button to continue to the final page which displays a birthday wish.